These are the best peanut butter cookies around. These cookies are quick, easy and no one can resist them! Whip up a batch or two today!

-I have no idea where my Mom got the recipe.
+Honestly, I have no idea where my Mom got this peanut butter cookie recipe.
 I just know it's been around since I was a little kid.

 My Mom was not the best cook in the world.
 But there were a few things she excelled at in the kitchen.